mohsinalimat/ContainerScrollViewController/README.md

 ## Special Cases Handled

-<< Correct adjustment of the scroll view's additional safe area insets when the keyboard is presented, in the case when the container view doesn't cover the entire screen, but also allowing for the possibility that `additionalSafeAreaInsets.bottom` may have already been set to compensate for an auxilliary view. >>

-<< Suppresses unwanted UITextField text position animation as the focus
-moves between text fields. >>
+### Device Orientation Changes

-<< Pins the upper left corner of the embedded view during device rotations, while preventing out of range content offsets. >>
+When the device orientation changes occur, ContainerScrollViewController improves upon the default scroll view behavior by pinning the upper left corner of the scroll view in place, while at the same time while preventing out of range content offsets.

-<< Works around an issue when the keyboard is presented and the device orientation changes, in which case, as of iOS 12, UIKit doesn't correctly scroll the first responder text field to make it visible. >>

-<< Correctly handles the keyboard partially occluding a `ContainerScrollView` that doesn't completely cover the screen. >>
+### keyboardDismissMode Enhancement

-<< Enables `UIScrollView.alwaysBounceVertical` when the keyboard is presented if `UIScrollView.keyboardDismissMode` is set to anything other than `.none`, so the keyboard can be dismissed even if the view is too short to normally allow scrolling. >>
+ContainerScrollViewController automatically enables `UIScrollView.alwaysBounceVertical` when the keyboard is presented if `UIScrollView.keyboardDismissMode` is set to anything other than `.none`, so the keyboard can be dismissed even if the view is too short to normally allow scrolling.

+### Arbitrary Scroll View Sizes

+ContainerScrollViewController correctly handles the case when the scroll view doesn't cover the full extent of the screen, in which case it may only partially intersect the keyboard.

+### Text Field Animation Artifact Fix

+As of iOS 12, if the user taps on a sequence of custom text fields, UIKit may awkwardly animate the text field's text.
+ContainerScrollViewController suppresses this animation.

+### Scroll to Visible Fix

+ContainerScrollViewController works around an issue whereby, as of iOS 12, when the orientation changes and the keyboard is visible, UIKit doesn't necessarily correctly scroll the first responder text field to make it visible, leaving the scroll view with a content offset that is out of legal range.